kreauniv/comp308/source/stacks-and-scope.rst

     ; Prints out #f to indicate "not found".

-So let's augment our stack machine with such a "dictionary" and interpret "symbols" we find in the instruction stream to mean "lookup this symbol in the dictionary and push the value you find on the top of the stack".
+So let's augment our stack machine with such a ":index:`dictionary`" and interpret "symbols" we find in the instruction stream to mean "lookup this symbol in the dictionary and push the value you find on the top of the stack".
 We'll call this dictionary "bindings" because it is a list of symbols bound to values.
 We'll also add a new "compound instruction" for popping off a value from the stack and binding it to a symbol - as :rkt:`(def <symbol>)`.

 .. code-block:: racket